 When Template Type is selected as Timeliness-Time Interval Comparison, Timeliness-two Table Time Field Comparison, Timeliness-time Function Comparison, the corresponding parameters are as follows.

-Validation Item: Define the expression based on the validation field.
+Validation Item: Define an expression based on the validation field.
 The built-in parameter for the validation item is

-.Comparison Item: The expression for comparing time, with built-in
+${column}.Comparison Item: The expression for time comparison.
+The built-in parameters are

-is the built-in parameter for the comparison item.
-For example:${column}, substr(${column})
+${column}is the built-in parameter for the comparison item.
+Examples:${column} and substr(${column}).If you select

 Time Tolerance: Set the value of the validation item minus the comparison item.
 Take the value before the decimal point of the unit item without rounding.
 For example, if the delivery date and order date need to be on the same day, Validation Item - Comparison Item can be set to less than 1 day.